jordanjohnson13/query-docs/query-languages/dax/userprincipalname-function-dax.md

 ## Return value

 The userprincipalname at connection time.

+//please add some context here about if/how this function will behave when compared against UPN's vs Primary Email Address or an Alternate Login ID...
+Small gap in current docs, unless someone can point me in the direction of where that is described.